3lc-ai/tlc-yolov5-examples/README.md

 In order to customize 3LC specific parameters, use the various 3LC specific command line arguments which have been added.
 Use `python train.py -h` and look for the parameters with names starting with `tlc`.

-They will allow you to specify if, when, and how often, to collect metrics during training, which revisions to use for validation and training and more.
+They will allow you to specify if, when, and how often, to collect metrics during training, and which revisions to use for validation and training.
+It is also possible to disable metrics collection entirely for a training run.

 ## Collecting metrics
 There are two ways to perform 3LC metrics collection in YOLOv5.
 They can either be captured during training, or separate from training.